Josh Hawley: Early career

 Hawley spent two years as a law clerk after law school, clerking first for Judge Michael W. McConnell of the U.S. Court of Appeals for the Tenth Circuit from 2006 to 2007, then for Chief Justice John Roberts of the U.S. Supreme Court from 2007 to 2008.
-While at the Supreme Court, Hawley met his future wife, Erin Morrow, a fellow Yale Law graduate who was also clerking for Roberts.
+While at the Supreme Court, Hawley met his future wife, Erin Morrow, now known as Erin Hawley, a fellow Yale Law graduate who was also clerking for Roberts.

 After his clerkships, Hawley worked in private practice as an appellate litigator at the law firm Hogan & Hartson (now Hogan Lovells) from 2008 to 2011.
 In 2011, Hawley returned to Missouri and became an associate professor at the University of Missouri Law School, where he taught constitutional law, constitutional theory, legislation, and torts.
 From 2011 to 2015 Hawley was with Becket Fund for Religious Liberty.
 At Becket, he wrote briefs and gave legal advice in the Supreme Court cases Hosanna-Tabor Evangelical Lutheran Church & School v.
 Equal Employment Opportunity Commission, decided in 2012, and Burwell v.
 Hobby Lobby, decided in 2014.

-In June 2013, Hawley served as a faculty member of the Blackstone Legal Fellowship, which is funded by Alliance Defending Freedom, a conservative Christian organization that has been designated an anti-LGBT hate group by the Southern Poverty Law Center (SPLC).

-Attorney general of Missouri (2017–2019)

-2016 election
+2016 Missouri attorney general campaign

-In 2016, Hawley ran for attorney general of Missouri.
+Hawley launched his campaign for attorney general of Missouri on July 23, 2015.
 Of the $9.2 million raised for the campaign, $4.4 million was provided by David Humphreys, CEO of Joplin-based Tamko Building Products.
-On August 2, Hawley defeated Kurt Schaefer in the Republican primary with 64% of the vote.
+On August 2, 2016, Hawley defeated Kurt Schaefer in the Republican primary with 64% of the vote.
 He defeated Democrat Teresa Hensley in the general election with 58.5% of the vote.
-During the campaign, Hawley criticized "career politicians" who were "climbing the ladder" from one position to another, which later became a point of bipartisan criticism of him when he ran for the U.S. Senate two years later.
+During the campaign, Hawley criticized "career politicians" who were "climbing the ladder" from one position to another.
+This was later a focus of bipartisan criticism of him because he ran for the U.S. Senate only two years later.
+When elected, Hawley became the state's first Republican attorney general since 1988.

+Attorney general of Missouri (2017–2019)

+Hawley was sworn in as attorney general on January 9, 2017, by Missouri Supreme Court chief justice Patricia Breckenridge.